 Here’s a recipe for creamy almond porridge that is so good you’ll, it’ll be your new breakfast favorite.
 It’s the perfect healthy winter breakfast

 When it comes to healthy breakfast staples, almond porridge is one of my favorites.
 My MIL, cousins, friends and even my dear groom have asked me to write a recipe for it.
-I’ve always been generous with telling them what to do to make it but, they complain that it never comes out right.
+I’ve always been generous in sharing what to do to make it but, they complain that it never comes out right.
 So here I am, fulfilling my promise and finally writing a recipe for almond porridge that all can enjoy.

 I grew up in a culture where my parents encouraged me to eat something “hot” in the morning but, I’m not the only only one.
 Many people have a tradition of eating some of type of hot cereal in the morning.
 Whether it’s cornmeal pap, cream of wheat, hot grits, oatmeal, farina or cornflakes with hot milk…

 I never did the cornflakes with hot milk growing up though.

 Ewww!
 Do you people still do that?